HadiJahanshahi/nTreeClus/README.md

 ![nTreeClus simple example using RF support](https://image.ibb.co/ndD4s8/n_Tree_Clus_HC_RF.png)

-As the figures demonstrate, the output of RF and DT implementation of nTreeClus is very similar and the method is robust to method selection.
+As the figures demonstrate, the output of RF and DT implementation of nTreeClus is very similar, and the method is robust to method selection.

 **Distance Matrix**

-In order to have distance matrix in a square-form, the below code and scipy library (`scipy.spatial.distance.squareform`) should be used:
+In order to have a distance matrix in a square-form, the below code of the scipy library (`scipy.spatial.distance.squareform`) should be used:

 ``` {python}
 from scipy.spatial.distance import squareform